 Pop-up changing rooms are like camping tents.
 They pop up when you need them and collapse to take up minimal space perfect for smaller pontoons.

 This GigaTent Pop Up Pod (Available on Amazon) is a pretty affordable changing room option.
 There's no installation or mounting involved.
 None.
 Just find the best spot and open it where you want it.

 Some have no floors, and some have removable mat floors.
-This pop-up pod can be fully enclosed for privacy and accessible by a zippered door.
+This pop-up pod can be fully enclosed for privacy, such as to use a portable toilet, and accessible by a zippered door.